 - Repay debts: If your loved one passed away with debts, some or all of them may need to be repaid.

 - Distribute assets: Finally, the assets that are left will be distributed according to the decedent’s last will and testament.
+Disputes can sometimes arise during this stage, and we are experienced in resolving these matters through negotiation or litigation.

 How An Attorney Can Help